Efficient technology transfer

 With its office at one of Europe’s leading research institutes in the fields of artificial intelligence and machine learning, the Fraunhofer IAIS in Sankt Augustin, KI.NRW is at the centre of a strong network of research and technology transfer.
-There are close cooperations with leading institutions in research and teaching in NRW – including the Excellence Universities Bonn and Aachen with the joint “Bonn-Aachen International Center for Information Technology” (b-it), the excellence cluster it’s OWL, the Technical University Dortmund and the Bonn-Rhine-Sieg University of Applied Sciences.
+There are close cooperations with leading institutions in research and teaching in NRW – including the Excellence Universities Bonn and Aachen with the joint “Bonn-Aachen International Center for Information Technology” (b-it), the excellence cluster it’s OWL, the Technical University Dortmund, the IZMD Wuppertal and the universities Bielefeld and Paderborn.

 KI.NRW is continuously expanding its strategic network and is cooperating with important initiatives at state, federal and EU level.
 There is intensive cooperation with the Rhine-Ruhr Machine Learning Competence Centre (ML2R).
 ML2R is one of four nationwide nodes for cutting-edge research and transfer in machine learning, managed by the Technical University of Dortmund and Fraunhofer IAIS.
 On the European level, KI.NRW cooperates with the initiative “AI4EU – A European AI On-Demand Platform and Ecosystem”.

 Focus on the human being